MoscaDotTo/Winapp2/winapp2ool/Readme.md

 * winapp2.ini (online)
   * Enables downloading the latest copy of winapp2.ini from GitHub to use as the comparator file
-    * Most users will want to select this option
+   * Enabled by default if you have an internet connection

 * winapp2.ini (Non-CCleaner)
   * Enables downloading the latest Non-CCleaner variant of winapp2.ini to use as the comparator file
     * CCleaner users should not use this option
+  * Unavailable if downloading winapp2.ini is not enabled
 * Toggle Log Saving
   * Enables or disables saving the diff output to a file at the end of execution
   * Default log name is diff.txt